Optimizing an

 ・Financial Results

-・Overview of Products, Customers,
+・Overview of Products,

-Suppliers, and other relevant business elements
+other relevant business

 3. Intercompany Transactions